The Grief I Deserved

 She’d only sit on my lap if we were alone.
 If anyone walked in, she’d leap off like she’d just been caught in a compromising position, like, No one can ever see me be loving!

-And she'd grind her teeth all the time, this low, odd sound you could only hear when it was quiet.
+And she'd grind her teeth all the time, making this little sound you could only hear when it was really quiet.
 Like tinnitus, but weirder.

 She stopped eating.
 Just…stopped.